meta-trial/meta3-demo/README.rst

   localhost:8000

+You should see the login screen.
+Type in the credentials of the superuser you just created.

-Go to your user account and edit the permissions on your account.
+Once logged in, go to your user account and edit the permissions on your account.
+You can use the link at the top right corner.
-You should NOT operate the EDC as a superuser.
+Gagin, remeber, you should NOT operate the EDC as a superuser.

 * Under the section **Personal Details**, fill in your name and email.
 * Under the section **Permissions**, uncheck *Superuser status*.